IndicoDataSolutions/compass-scripts/README.md

 The above creates a directory named `ocr` in the `/path/to/documents` which will contain all of the digitizations of the documents.
 The resulting csv will have the following columns ( Filename, Page Number, Page Text).
+Notes:
-Note you will need to add your own mapping for classes.
+- you will need to add your own mapping for classes.
+- the doc_extraction.py script can take a while depending on the number of files